 Mr Tony Richards.
 Tel: 814735.

 St Richard’s Church (Catholic)

-The church of St Richard’s was built in the 1865 and stands at the top of the village opposite Slindon College.
+The Church of St Richard’s was built in 1865 and stands at the top of the village opposite Slindon College.
 It serves the Roman Catholic parish of Bognor Regis with Barnham and Slindon.

-The church was designed by C.A.
-Butler and built by Robert Bushby of Littlehampton following a bequest by the Earl of Newburgh.
-There is a stained glass window to the memory of the Countess of Newburgh above the high alter.
-Although the Church is only 150 years old, the catholic mission in Slindon dates from the Reformation.
+The church was designed by C A Butler and built by Robert Bushby of Littlehampton following a bequest by the Earl of Newburgh.
+There is a stained glass window to the memory of the Countess of Newburgh above the high altar.
+Although the Church is only 150 years old, the Catholic Mission in Slindon dates from the Reformation.